-Beyond Blue by E-line Media: Set in the near future, Beyond Blue explores the mysteries of our ocean through the eyes of Mirai, a deep-water explorer and scientist.
+Beyond Blue by E-line Media (7 and above): Set in the near future, Beyond Blue explores the mysteries of our ocean through the eyes of Mirai, a deep-water explorer and scientist.
 Become a part of a newly formed research team using groundbreaking technologies to see, hear, and interact with the ocean in a more meaningful way than has ever been attempted.
 Playable on PC, Xbox One, PS4, and Apple Arcade.

 Survive the Century by Sam Beckbessinger, Simon Nicholson, and Christopher Trisos: This game features short stories by Lauren Beukes, Rajat Chaudhuri, Maria Turtschaninoff, and Sophia Al-Maria as well as illustrations by Annika Brandow.
 According to the website, Survive the Century is a branching narrative game about the political, environmental, and social choices humans will face between 2021 and 2100 as we adapt to the ravages of climate change.

-World Rescue by ZU Digital and UNESCO MGIEP: World Rescue is a narrative, research-based video-game inspired by the Sustainable Development Goals of the United Nations.
+World Rescue by ZU Digital and UNESCO MGIEP (13 and above): World Rescue is a narrative, research-based video-game inspired by the Sustainable Development Goals of the United Nations.
 Through fast-paced gameplay set in Kenya, Norway, Brazil, India, and China, you will meet and help five young heroes and help them solve global problems—such as displacement, disease, deforestation, drought, and pollution—at the community level.
 Available on iOS and Android.

 Puzzle-platformer and Other Strategy Games

-Plasticity by Plasticity Games: A puzzle-platformer about a plastic-ridden world and the choices you make to save it.
+Plasticity by Plasticity Games (10 and above): A puzzle-platformer about a plastic-ridden world and the choices you make to save it.
 Play as Noa, a curious young girl who leaves her home in search of a better life.
 Embark on an emotional journey as your actions dynamically change both gameplay and the story.
 Playable on Windows.

-Terra Nil by Free Lives and Devolver Digital: Terra Nil is a reverse city builder about ecosystem reconstruction.
+Terra Nil (10 and above) by Free Lives and Devolver Digital: Terra Nil is a reverse city builder about ecosystem reconstruction.
 Turn a barren wasteland into an ecological paradise complete with different flora and fauna.
 Then clean up, leaving the environment pristine.
 Subverting the builder genre, Terra Nil is about the restoration of a ravaged environment.
-The release date is TBA.
+The release date will be in early 2023.